as

 component-id = "<primary interactive component-id>"

-The Account Login API is implemented as a service app, allowing the system to query Account Login status without waking up the entire app.
-The Account Login API uses a single "Status" attribute, which is handled by the service component.
-To ensure proper routing of login status attribute interactions, the app manifest must specify the service component using the "override_attribute_component" setting, as demonstrated in this TOML example and in the example above:
+The Account Login API functions as a service app, enabling the system to query Account Login status without waking up the entire app.
+The Account Login API uses a single "Status" attribute, which the service component handles.
+For proper routing of login status attribute interactions, the app manifest must specify the service component using the 'override_attribute_component' setting.
+The following TOML is an example of how to use the 'override_attribute_component':

 Copied to clipboard.